koutianqi/koutianqi.github.io/index.markdown

   <h2 class="desktop-only"><strong>ABOUT ME</strong></h2>
   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

 I am a Ph.D. candidate at the [College of Information Sciences and Technology](https://ist.psu.edu/about) at [Penn State University](https://www.psu.edu), advised by [Dr. Dana Calacci](https://www.dcalacci.net).
-I have interdisciplinary training in computer science, philosophy of science, and science and technology studies (sts).
+I have interdisciplinary training in computer science, philosophy of science, and science and technology studies (STS).

 **AI hype remains pervasive and persistent despite rampant harms and functionality failures**.
 Using philosophical, STS, and qualitative methods, my research **explains this persistence** by examining the epistemic and institutional values, norms, and practices that sustain hype while obscuring accountability for its harms, and **develops conceptual and practical interventions**.